What is Teamwork

 2) Enhanced Productivity

 When multiple people collaborate, better ideas will be shared, which further affects the overall productivity rate of the team.
 This makes the goals more manageable and easier to achieve, further accelerating completion timelines.
+With everyone contributing to the workload, tasks are completed faster and with greater accuracy.

 3) Improved Employee Satisfaction